Is there room to cut bloat in the V.I. government to help fill its crippling structural deficit?

 And even with drastic cutbacks, an internal VIPD directive photographed and published in the V.I.
 Consortium indicates that lesser-paid officers can still get up to 16 hours of overtime every two weeks.
 On a $40,000 per year salary, 16 hours of time-and-a-half pay every two weeks would amount to an additional $12,480 per year.
 That is roughly 30 percent above base salary.
 Is that a draconian cut?

 These departments are chronically short staffed, making the problem difficult to solve.
-At the same time, V.I. police officers and others have for years relied upon large amounts of overtime to make ends meet, which makes it harder to solve the problem.
-People have a direct, personal financial stake in not solving it.
+And V.I. police officers and others have for years relied upon massive overtime to make ends meet.
+Many people have a direct, personal financial stake in not solving the overtime problem.

 Police, the Fire Service and the Bureau of Corrections have all been up front about their high overtime costs during budget hearings.
 But other, larger agencies may have less prominent but potentially equally expensive overtime issues.